walidelnozahy/cloud/docs/get-started/index.md

 ---
-title: Quick Start
+title: Get Started
-menuText: Quick Start
+menuText: Get Started
 description: Here's the guide to get started with Serveless Cloud in seconds
 menuOrder: 2
 has_children: true